 COMP K

-Article 16
+Article 16 (> applies to Art.
+1, 2 & 3) [Post 21 November shadows’ meeting version]

 Guidelines and recommendations

 1. The Authority shall, with a view to establishing consistent, efficient and effective supervisory practices within the ESFS, and to ensuring the common, uniform and consistent application of Union law, issue guidelines or recommendations addressed to competent authorities or financial institutions.
-(30 Balz-Berès > )
+(30 Balz-Berès > applies to Art.
+1, 2 & 3)

 The Authority may also address guidelines and recommendations to the authorities of Member States that are not defined as competent authorities under this Regulation but that are empowered to ensure the application of the acts referred to in Article 1(2).

 Guidelines and recommendations shall be in accordance with the mandate of the legislative acts referred to in Article 1(2) and take into account the principle of proportionality.
-The Authority shall not issue guidelines and recommendations on issues covered by level 1 empowerments for RTS or ITS (Balz 425, > ).
+The Authority shall not issue guidelines and recommendations on issues covered by level 1 empowerments for RTS or ITS (Balz 425, > applies to Art.
+1, 2 & 3).

 1a.
 The Authority may, with a view to establishing consistent, efficient and effective supervisory practices within the ESFS, issue guidelines addressed to all competent authorities or financial institutions for the purposes of the legislative acts referred to in Article 1(2), based on the comply or explain implementation procedure referred to in paragraph 3 of this Article.
 Those guidelines shall be considered suitable for compliance with the requirements of the legislative acts referred to in Article 1(2).
 In line with the above, competent authorities and financial institutions may establish additional practices regarding the method of compliance with the legislative acts referred to in Article 1(2).
-(31 Balz-Berès, 426 Berès et al > )
+(31 Balz-Berès, 426 Berès et al > applies to Art.
+1, 2 & 3)

-2. The Authority shall, save in exceptional circumstances, conduct open public consultations regarding the guidelines and recommendations and, where applicable questions and answers (432 Hayes > ) which it issues and shall analyse the related potential costs and benefits of issuing such guidelines and recommendations.
+2. The Authority shall, save in exceptional circumstances, conduct open public consultations regarding the guidelines and recommendations and, where applicable questions and answers (432 Hayes > applies to Art.
+1, 2 & 3) which it issues and shall analyse the related potential costs and benefits of issuing such guidelines and recommendations.
 Those consultations and analyses shall be proportionate in relation to the scope, nature and impact of the guidelines or recommendations.
 The Authority shall, save in exceptional circumstances, also request advice from the Stakeholder Group referred to in Article 37.
 The Authority shall provide reasons when it does not conduct open public consultations or does not request advice from the Stakeholder Group.
-(32 Balz-Berès, 428 Langen, 429 Berès, 430 Ferber > ).
+(32 Balz-Berès, 428 Langen, 429 Berès, 430 Ferber > applies to Art.
+1, 2 & 3).

 2a.
 For the purposes of the legislative acts referred to in Article 1(2), the Authority may issue recommendations to one or more competent authorities or to one or more financial institutions.
-(33 Balz-Berès > )
+(33 Balz-Berès > applies to Art.
+1, 2 & 3)

 2aa.
 The Authority shall in its guidelines and recommendations state how it contributes to the establishment of consistent, efficient and effective supervisory practices within the ESFS, how it ensures the common, uniform and consistent application of Union law and as well as how it respects the provisions in paragraphs 1, 1a and 2a.
-(427 Balz, )
+(427 Balz, applies to Art.
+1, 2 & 3)

 2b.
 Guidelines and recommendations shall not merely refer to, or reproduce, elements of legislative acts.
 Before issuing a new guideline or recommendation, the Authority shall first review existing guidelines and recommendations, in order to avoid any duplication.
-(34 Balz-Berès > )
+(34 Balz-Berès > applies to Art.
+1, 2 & 3)